June 16, 2018 · Human Capital Management System, Leave Management,

 Other causes are less legitimate in the sense that they might be managed, prevented, and disciplined.
 It’s not that they are false, but they can lead to subjective assessments that complicate best practices.

-- Employees claim stress when they are really talking about burnout and low morale.
+- Stress: Employees claim stress when they are really talking about burnout and low morale.
 This may result from heavy workloads, performance deadlines, or inflexible hours.

 - Substance abuse leads to absenteeism and may be related to issues inside or outside work.